Canon T6i vs Nikon D7500

-The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in February 2015 and April 2017.
+The Canon EOS Rebel T6i (called Canon 750D in some regions) and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in February 2015 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon T6i and the Nikon D7500.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the T6i – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (6 percent) than the Canon T6i.
 Moreover, the D7500 is markedly heavier (30 percent) than the T6i.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the T6i does not feature any corresponding weather-sealing.